HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </body>
 ```

-The execution result (`$?`) of the `init` element, the data corresponding to the variable.
+The execution result (`$?`) of the `init` element is the data corresponding to the variable.

-We can also not specify the `as` attribute of `init`, so that we only use the `init` tag to initialize a piece of data, and then use the result data ($?) of the `init` element to complete the corresponding work.
+We can also not specify `as` attribute of `init`, so that we only use the `init` tag to initialize a piece of data, and then use the result data ($?) of `init` element to complete the corresponding work.
 In this case, we usually do not use the asynchronous initialization mode.

 ```hvml
      <init from="http://foo.bar.com/locales" with="{ from: 'foo' }" via="POST">